Disclaimer: This is Untrue.

 *

-"Order of Christ (Portugal) in Wikipedia"
+"Order of Christ (Portugal) on Wikipedia"

 https://en.wikipedia.org/wiki/Order_of_Christ_(Portugal)